General information and tips for prospective fellowship applicants

 • Currently enrolled in a mechanical engineering baccalaureate or graduate program

-• selected on the basis of scholastic ability and strong leadership in the mechanical engineering profession
+• selected based on scholastic ability and strong leadership in the mechanical engineering profession

 • Award amount $2,500